Cookie Compliance Laws Explained: How To Write a Website Cookie Policy in 2026

 Bottom line

-If you're in a country that enforces cookie compliance, and you don't follow the steps above, you'll usually get a notice to make the necessary changes within a set timeframe.
+If you're in a country that enforces cookie compliance and don't follow the steps above, you'll usually receive a notice to make the necessary changes within a set timeframe.
 In extreme cases, you might even have to pay a fine.

-Even if you're not in a country that specifically requires user consent for cookies, taking some inspiration from their regulations can help ensure visitors to your website see it as transparent and trustworthy.
+Even if you're not in a country that requires user consent for cookies, drawing inspiration from their regulations can help ensure visitors to your website see it as transparent and trustworthy.

 Editorial Rating